-APPENDIX OVERVIEW DFF- Research Project 1, 2 and 3 B10: Project description written in the DFF project description template (see section 5.3.1) including figures, tables, etc. Excluding list of references/bibliography (must be uploaded as a separate appendix B11). x B11: List of references /bibliography for the project description. x Budget.
-Must be completed in the DFF mandatory budget template (see section 5.3.5), and uploaded to e-grant as an individual file.
-Undertaking of actual financial support from other sources for the project's completion must be included in the budget. x B20: Applicant's CV - max 2 pages (see section 5.3.2). x B21: List of publications for the applicant (see section 5.3.4).
+Appendix overview DFF- Research Project1 B10: Project description.
+It is recommended to use the DFF project description template (see sec- tion 5.3.1).
+It must include any figures, tables, etc., excluding list of references/bibliography (must be uploaded as a separate appendix B11). x B11: List of references/bibliography for the project description. x Budget : Must be completed in the DFF mandatory budget template (see section 5.3.5), and uploaded to e-grant as an individual file.
+Undertaking of actual financial support from other sources for the project's completion must be included in the budget. x B20: Applicant's CV - max 2 pages (see section 5.3.2).
+X B21: List of publications for the applicant (see section 5.3.4).
 X B40: CV (max 1 page) and list of publications for other key research participants (see section 5.3.2 and section 5.3.4).
 B41: Named PhDs: In the case of PhD scholarships for named individuals, the following appendices must be attached: transcripts/exam certificate, CV, and any list of publications.
 B42: In the case of postdoctoral scholarships for named individuals, the following appendices must be attached: CV, list of publications, PhD diploma.
-Or secondary documentation showing: a) thesis has been accepted for defence, b) positive assistant professorship evaluation ("adjunkt-bedømmelse"), c) qualifications corresponding to PhD level achieved in another manner or, d) declaration from supervisor on expected submission of PhD thesis within 6 months of the application deadline (PhD students).
+Or secondary documentation showing: a) thesis has been accepted for defence, b) positive assistant professorship evaluation ("adjunktbedøm-melse"), c) qualifications corresponding to PhD level achieved in another manner, or d) declaration from supervisor on expected submission of PhD thesis within 6 months of the application deadline (PhD students).
 B51: In cases where significant parts, or all, of the project is taking place at another host institution than the administrating institution, a declaration from the host institution must be attached, stating that the project can be carried out at the location in question, including a short comment on the content of the cooperation and the most important activities.
-B52: Collaboration agreements/letters of recommendation: If the project involves collaboration with foreign partners or companies or other recipients of the results, a declaration of collaboration must be attached (max 1 page from each).
+B52: Collaboration agreements/letters of recommendation: If the project involves collaboration with organisations, companies and other recipients of the results, or foreign partners, collaborative statements/letters of support must be enclosed from the project's key partners in the form of confirmation of collaboration and its form/content (max 1 page from each).
 B60: Documentation for purchase of equipment for more than DKK 500,000 excluding overhead, preferably in the form of a quote.
 B61: Documentation for the salary level of the applicant and any named participants, if the salary level is different from the collective agreement.
 B62: Documentation for the sub-contractor costs.
-B63: De minimis declarations (see section 5.3.5.9).
+B63: De minimis declarations (see section section 5.3.5.9).
 B90: Budget confirmation.
-Employer institution's confirmation of budget and hosting in the DFF budget signatory template (see section 5.3.6). x
+Administrating institution's confirmation of budget and hosting in the DFF budget signatory template (see section 5.3.6). x